Know You Matter By Victoria Claire

 Since that very first band I have been in and out of bands for years, lead singing mainly, I have also had a producers contract working on my own solo material.
 I met my husband when I joined the band Sender 251, he was the drummer of the band.
 We have since been in bands together with many different line ups.
 I have recorded solo and band music many times and I really enjoy the process of writing and recording in a studio.

-My most recent music project is the band Resonate, we have recorded an album of music for which I wrote lyrically and musically.
+In 2018 I recorded an album un the project name Resonate, for which I wrote lyrically and musically, this was a great basis to expand my writing ability.
+I now am enjoying writing as a solo artist again and collaborating on arrangements when recording.
 I fell in love with playing the piano back in 2007, I purchased a piano from the school I was teaching in.
 I started to teach myself to play, I knew basic chords from when I was young, my grandad taught me the basics on his keyboard.
 I used to have a keyboard of my own when I was a child, I used to enjoy playing it in school productions.
 Playing the piano is again so therapeutic, over the years of having my piano I have written well over 30 songs.

 Music for me has been a beautiful outlet to express myself, it is a universal language that can touch everybody no matter what your race, age, background, gender and faith.
 It has the power to touch people in the most profound way.